-At Monash university, for one year of his studies, Justin Castelan was the editor of Lot’s Wife, the student newspaper.
+At Monash university, Justin Castelan was the editor of Lot’s Wife, the student newspaper.
 At the time, he was studying Arts/ Law and his Arts major was in Media and Mass Communication Studies.
 The newspaper was put together by a bunch of keen students who did page layout by hand and developed photographs using a fancy new type of bromide machine that smelt of sulfur and was soon to be extinct.
 For the record, he hereby disclaims responsibility for anything that was published that year.
 Probably because by today’s standards, 90% of the paper would be considered to be politically unacceptable, repugnant or arguably treason.

 He completed his studies and went to practice as a lawyer in the media law department of a major Melbourne law firm.
 He worked on defamation cases for, among others, Channel Ten, Derryn Hinch and a policeman who was defamed by “Burke’s Backyard” after he confiscated some opium poppies.